- Web Server

 - Site Map/RSS Feeds

-How To Compile A Kernel - The Fedora Way
+How To Roll A Kernel the Ubuntu/Debian Way

 The Linux kernel is the heart of your Ubuntu Operating System.
 The kernel that comes with Ubuntu should contain all of the drivers you need, but just in case you would like to tweak your kernel or if for some reason you need to recompile for some special reason this guide will help you.